neilmix/dezent/README.md

 * Complex nested pattern matching
 * Converting text data into hierarchical data structures
 * Extracting numerous text segments into structured output
+* Parsing large data files
 * Recursive descent parsing

 <div align="right"><a href="#table-of-contents">table of contents</a></div>

 # Status

 Dezent is currently in _alpha_.
 This is the first public release of Dezent, for the purpose of soliciting feedback.
-Dezent is fully functional and ready for use, and we encourage its use, but the grammar and APIs of Dezent may change as a result of public feedback, so please be aware that future releases might not be backward compatible with this release.
+Dezent is fully functional and ready for use, and its use is encouraged, but the grammar and APIs of Dezent may change as a result of public feedback, so please be aware that future releases might not be backward compatible with this release.

 <div align="right"><a href="#table-of-contents">table of contents</a></div>